ertugrulhaskan/xp-css/README.md

 ## What did I do?

-I created Windows XP login screen using TailwindCSS.
+I created a Windows XP login screen using TailwindCSS.
+But the problem is when I try to use the mobile screen I get a blue screen.